Organic gardening products

 This organic soil amendment is made of worm excrement collected from vermiculture bins.

-WHAT DO I DO WITH IT?
 Worm castings are mixed in with soil to improve aeration and water retention.
 While the NPK formula is negligible, many trace minerals and nutrients are readily available to plant roots.
 In addition, worm castings contain good bacteria and microorganisms that improve soil health by breaking down organic matter.
 This product can be pricey considering the amount you need to use (3 to 5 lbs per 100 sq. ft. in outdoor beds), so unless you have really poor soil with little worm activity already, it might be better used for containers or as a topdressing to individual plants.
+You can also learn how to make your own vermicompost at Uncle Jim's Worm Farm's website.

 This organic fertilizer is made from bat or bird droppings collected in caves and roosting sites.
 It’s available as pellets or powder.